corda/corda-docs-portal/content/en/docs/cenm/1.2/signing-service.md

 {{< /note >}}

 #### Indirect data source via SMR Service Location
-For all signing tasks, global data source for getting the unsigned data and persisting the signed data needs to be
+For all CA related signing tasks (CSRs and CRLs), global data source for getting the unsigned data and persisting the
-                        defined.
-This is ENM location of Signable Material Retriever Service.
+                        signed data needs to be defined.
+This is ENM location of CA related part of Signable Material Retriever Service.

+For all non CA related signing tasks (Network Maps and Network Parameters), global data source for getting the unsigned
+                        data and persisting the signed data needs to be defined.
+This is ENM location of non CA related part of Signable
+                        Material Retriever Service.

 {{< note >}}